-The Tinker case and ruling are very relevant to students today, and make for lively classroom discussions of the First Amendment in American life.
-There are a number of curricula and resources available.
-Here are a few, but see the “Tinker in the News” page on this website for more
+The Tinker case and ruling make for lively classroom discussions of the First Amendment and the role of youth in shaping American life.
+Here are a few resources for teachers, but see the “Tinker in the News” page for more.

 iCivics’, “Supreme Decision” Fun, and has a ppt option.